 Ezra Donner (b.
 1986) is an American composer, pianist, conductor, and educator.
 His music has been performed throughout the United States, Canada, Mexico, Europe, and Turkey, and awards and recognition for composition have come from The American Prize Competition, the Respighi Prize Competition, the Music Teachers’ National Association, the Boston New Music Initiative, the Midwest Graduate Music Consortium, ClefWorks, and the Tobenski-Algera Concert Series.

-Ezra has served as Music Director with The University of Michigan Gilbert and Sullivan Society since 2015, and will be conducting Purcell’s Dido and Aeneas with the Chicago Summer Opera in June 2017.
-Ezra was selected as a Finalist in the 2nd Annual G. Gershwin International Music Competition in 2014, and has served as accompanist at the Miami Summer Music Festival, Interlochen Arts Camp, University of Michigan Gilbert and Sullivan Society, and Brooklyn Repertory Opera.
+Ezra served as Music Director with The University of Michigan Gilbert and Sullivan Society from 2015 to 2017 and as conductor for Purcell’s Dido and Aeneas with the Chicago Summer Opera in July 2017.
+He was also selected as a Finalist in the 2nd Annual G. Gershwin International Music Competition in 2014, and has served as accompanist at the Miami Summer Music Festival, Interlochen Arts Camp, University of Michigan Gilbert and Sullivan Society, and Brooklyn Repertory Opera.